 The Virginia Smart Roads are state-of-the-art, closed test-bed research facilities managed by VTTI in cooperation with the Virginia Department of Transportation (VDOT).

-With more than six miles of paved roadbed, these research facilities feature weather-making, lighting capabilities, advanced sensors, traffic intersections, and varying pavement types, enabling VTTI to conduct vehicle evaluations and driver safety testing for its partners in a secure location.
+With over seven miles of roadbed, these research facilities feature weather-making, lighting capabilities, advanced sensors, traffic intersections, and varying pavement types, enabling VTTI to conduct vehicle evaluations and driver safety testing for its partners in a secure location.
 Collectively, the Virginia Smart Roads – which include a highly modular and reconfigurable surface street environment – are an ideal facility for advanced-vehicle testing.

 The Smart Roads play a critical role in the overall success of VTTI and its research mission: to save lives, time, and money, and protect the environment.